About Berkshire Waldorf School

 - By being a part of the time-tested, world-wide tradition of Waldorf Education that integrates the humanities, sciences, and practical and fine arts.

-On January 13, 1971, The Berkshire Waldorf School opened its doors to twelve kindergarten children.
-We now enroll approximately 202 students from Berkshire County, Massachusetts, Columbia County, New York, and northwest Connecticut.
+On January 13, 1971, our school, originally called Pumpkin Hollow School, opened its doors to twelve kindergarten children.
+We now enroll about 200 students from Berkshire County, Massachusetts, Columbia County, New York, and northwestern Connecticut.

 Diversity & Inclusion

-The Berkshire Waldorf School welcomes diversity of all kinds—cultural, economic, religious, racial, learning style, gender identification and expression, sexual orientation, national and ethnic origin—among students, teachers, staff, trustees, and parents.
-We believe that diversity makes us stronger and that empathy and collaboration change the world for the better.
-Waldorf education prioritizes building a community where all children and families are cherished for their intrinsic value and potential.
+Berkshire Waldorf School welcomes and celebrates diversity.
+We believe cultural, economic, religious, racial, learning style, gender identification and expression, sexual orientation, national and ethnic diversity make us stronger.
+We prize empathy and collaboration as means to change the world for the better.
+Our students, teachers, administrators, trustees and parents join in the active practice of inclusion, starting at the focal point of our unique Star Code.
+Berkshire Waldorf School intentionally works to build a diverse community where all children and families are cherished for their intrinsic value and potential.